u6462117/ENGN4528/README.md

 1. Navigate to the directory which this project is saved in.
 2. Find the main program, a file named main.m and double click on it.
 3. Once the program is launched in MATLAB, make sure that the Current Folder shows the main.m file and other files.
 Alternatively, navigate to the HOME tab and click Open and select the main.m file.
 4. Select all folders in the Current Folder directory, right click > Add to Path > Selected Folders and Subfolders.
-Alternatively, manually add paths for all folders by typing in the Command Window: `addpath('FolderName')`.
+Alternatively, manually add paths for all folders by typing in the Command Window: addpath('FolderName')
 5. Navigate to the EDITOR tab and hit Run.
 ```